nogira/anki-stats/README.md

 - Functions to return simple analytical plots
 - ML model to accurately (hopefully) predict probability of recall, allowing ease to be more objectively assigned

-Anyone is welcome to make a PR or suggest anything specific to add :)
+Anyone is welcome to submit a PR or suggest anything specific to add :)

 ### Dependencies
 - pandas